 C. MRI brain

-D. Serologic testing for lyme diseases
+D. Serologic testing for Lyme disease

 A 52-year-old man presents with decreased sensation in the upper extremities and chronic neck pain.
 He states that the loss of sensation has been progressive for months.
-On physical examination, he has decreased sensation to pain over the upper back, shoulders and arms with intact proprioception and light touch.
+On physical examination, he has decreased sensation to pain over the upper back, shoulders, and arms with intact proprioception and light touch.
 What disorder does this patient exhibit?

 A. Anterior cord syndrome

-B. Brown sequard syndrome
+B. Brown-Sequard syndrome